 - Key Features

 - Player Guide

-Line Of Defense is a multi-platform (PC, XBox One, PS4) combined arms sci-fi multiplayer online game in which two (Galactic Command military and Insurgent paramilitary) teams wage a massive war for control of territory and resources.
+Line Of Defense is a combined arms sci-fi multiplayer online game in which two (Galactic Command military and Insurgent paramilitary) teams wage a massive war for control of territory and resources.

 The game is designed and developed by the indie team at 3000AD, the leader in high-end advanced sci-fi based games.

 The game’s hybrid tech supports both dedicated server and session based peer-to-peer (client hosts and plays) multiplayer in a persistent, non-sharded, non-instanced, game world via our Wide Span Global technology.

 The business model and design support both F2P and B2P with optional micro-transactions and DLC via a base Starter Kit and Tactical Advancement Kits.

 The game has also spawned an RTS companion game, Line Of Defense Tactics, which is currently out on various platforms, including Xbox One.

 There are also a series of comic books created in co-operation with DC Comics.

 Lyrius, located in the Sirius star system, was once used for bio and weapons based research.
 The planet was tech rich, and also home to one of Galactic Command’s (GALCOM) primary research installations.